Frequently Asked Questions

 Music education, teaching experience, love for teaching and natural teaching ability are important qualities in a good teacher.
 Being an accomplished musician or a well known player doesn’t necessarily make someone a great teacher.
 Pfluger-Rock instructors are university graduates and working professionals with many years of performing, recording, and teaching experience.

 Occasionally, a teacher will miss a lesson due to an illness, family emergency or other schedule conflict.
-Whenever this happens, the school office will try to arrange for one of our other teachers to substitute.
+Whenever this happens, the school office will try to arrange for one of our other teachers or one of our guest teachers to substitute.
 If that isn’t possible, we will arrange for a make up lesson.
 We have found that many students actually enjoy an occasional lesson with another teacher.
 It benefits the student by seeing another instructor’s perspective.

 Recognize that your lesson time is reserved specifically for you.
 This means that your lesson slot is unavailable to other students and the teacher has made a commitment to instruct you at that time.
 Please make every effort to come to your lesson and avoid scheduling other activities during your lesson time.
 Consistent attendance helps ensure good progress.